grenmester/dotfiles/README.md

 `neofetch`, and `arandr`.
 Some fun ones include `gotop`, `cmatrix`, `pipes.sh`, and `asciiquarium`.

+## Command/Keybinding Reference

+### Pacman/Yay Commands

+    pacman -Syu               # upgrade repo packages
+    pacman -S <package-name>  # install package from the Arch repositories yay                       # upgrade AUR packages
+    yay -S <package-name>     # install package from the AUR

+### Zsh Commands

+    zinit self-update     # update zinit
+    zinit update --all    # update zsh plugins zinit delete --clean  # delete removed zinit plugins

+### Neovim Commands

+    :PlugUpgrade          # update vim-plug
+    :PlugInstall          # install vim plugins
+    :PlugUpdate           # update vim plugins
+    :PlugClean            # delete removed vim plugins
+    :UpdateRemotePlugins  # update remote neovim plugins
+    :checkhealth          # run neovim healthchecks

+### Tmux Keybindings

+    <prefix> I    # install tmux plugins
+    <prefix> U    # update tmux plugins
+    <prefix> M-u  # delete removed tmux plugins
+    <prefix> C-s  # save tmux resurrect session
+    <prefix> C-r  # restore tmux resurrect session

 ## Additional Remarks

-This repository is meant to simply be a collection of dotfiles, not a dotfile management system.
-As such, there is no installation script although I'm sure it wouldn't take long to write one.
+This repository is meant to simply be a collection of dotfiles for people to look through and pick out things they like for their own dotfiles.
+It is not meant to be a dotfile management system or a strict configuration that I recommend everyone to follow.
+As such, there is no installation script since that would defeat the purpose and intent of this repository.
 For an elegant way to store dotfiles, consider using a [bare repository][bare-repo].
 Users are expected to manually inspect and customize each dotfile.
 For this reason, specific aliases or keybindings are not explicitly mentioned in the descriptions.
 Furthermore as a matter of personal taste, excellent utilities worth mentioning such as `oh-my-zsh`, `fzf`, and `pywal` are not included to keep things simple.

 ## Contributing